tikalk/js-testing-workshop/README.md

 # js-testing-workshop
 learning to test with js: unit testing, automation and e2e

-**This is the solution for step 5 and the code challenge for jasmine-jquery.**
+**This is the solution for step 4 and the code challenge for async tests.**

 ## Setup